c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 **Dame Harries**: Well, the evidence with three layers was not very strong.

 **Lady Hallett**: Right, well, okay, let's forget about how many layers.
-Is there any harm in -- I appreciate buying masks may interfere with supply to care home workers and people working in hospitals -- is there any harm in encouraging members of the public to use :outline:`home-made face masks`?
+Is there any harm in -- I appreciate buying :outline:`masks` may interfere with supply to care home workers and people working in hospitals -- is there any harm in encouraging members of the public to use :outline:`home-made face masks`?

 **Dame Harries**: I mean, this is where it gets, I think -- because the evidence at this point is quite tricky, I think once we got past -- I mean, as I say, I think WHO changed their guidance in July.
 They were not -- we haven't got the date of this document.